luissilva1044894/Pyrez/README.md

  * Easy to use with an object oriented design.
  * Rapidly begin interacting with the API, no more always having to write tedious code.
  * Low number of dependencies: Installing and using is simple as possible, without having to deal with long dependency chains.
- * Caching to avoid useless API calls, <!--such as `/createsession` every 15 minutes,--> keeping your requests low.
+ * Caching tools: Avoid useless API calls, <!--such as `/createsession` every 15 minutes,--> keeping your requests low.
- * Sessions are <!--self managed and automatically--> created only when needed.
+ * Authentication with the API is managed internally: Sessions are <!--self managed and automatically--> created only when needed.
 If a Session expire, the script will try refreshing them.

 ### Description & Philosophy :coffee:
 The purpose of this project is to expose and simplify the interacting with Hi-Rez Studios API for third party and/or individual standalone projects, without the headache of learning the ins and outs of API authentication and structure.

 I encourage developers to look into the codebase to better understand this wrapper and what it can truly offer.

+### TODO

+ * Reduce code complexity, especially the low level API.

 #### Mantainance 🛠
 As long as Hi-Rez Studios doesn't change its APIs simpliest functions won't be changed.
 However, functions could be updated, added or removed until it's in a very clear and stable state.